 “This is step No. 2 of our long-term investment into Brazil and the boxing category,” duBoef said.
 “They’re huge fans of MMA, but it’s also a fertile place for boxing.”

-As an amateur, Robson had impressive wins against Oscar Valdez of Mexico, who currently holds the WBO featherweight world title, and Jesus Cuellar of Argentina, who currently holds the WBA featherweight world title.
-In the 2011 World Championships, Robson lost a very close 19-18 decision against Vasyl Lomachenko of Ukraine, who currently holds the the WBO junior lightweight world title.
+As an amateur, Robson had impressive wins against Oscar Valdez of Mexico, who currently holds the WBO featherweight world title, and Jesus Cuellar of Argentina, who went on to win the WBA featherweight world title.
+In the 2011 World Championships, Robson lost a very close 19-18 decision against Vasyl Lomachenko of Ukraine, a two-division world champion as a pro who currently holds the WBO junior lightweight world title, and is universally considered one of today’s top fighters “pound-for-pound.”